| Brief biography of James A. Ross, c. 1904 | James A. Ross | Text | 1904/09/08 |

 |

-Description:Brief biography of John Goodwin, Welland Mayor and businessman.
+Description:Brief biography of James Howills Atherton, Welland businessman.

 From the book "History of the Niagara Peninsula and the New Welland Canal" by Albert Ernest Coombs, c.
 1930.